-UBC has a one-year institutional membership with the National Center for Faculty Development and Diversity (NCFDD).
+UBC has an institutional membership with the National Center for Faculty Development and Diversity (NCFDD).
 The NCFDD provides professional development, training and mentoring opportunities to faculty members, graduate students, postdoctoral fellows, and administrators, and all members of these groups at UBC are encouraged to register.
 The majority of resources are free of charge; for programs that do call for a separate fee, faculty members may wish to use their Professional Development funds.
 Alternatively, Faculties and Departments could consider sponsoring the academic who wishes to register.

 A wide variety of topics is covered, with examples including: enhancing writing productivity; tips for preparing funding proposals; and creating work-life balance.
 The NCFDD Core Curriculum is based on 10 key skills necessary to thrive in the academy.

 - Core Curriculum